 Full of double lobster, we piled into a taxi and chugged off to take in the Southeast Lighthouse: a Block Island landmark so astounding both inside and out that I will have a whole new article dedicated only to that.
 See my whole Block Island lighthouse article here, and gaze at the stately angles of the building, and how it harmonizes with the sea, sky, and lawn.

 Next, we drove around the island for a rapid tour (a day trip can crunch time!), spotting idyllic swimming beaches, bike paths, cozy rental houses and hotels, and celebrity mansions that shall remain nameless.
 “Block Island is what Martha’s Vineyard was before it became overbuilt!”
 I overheard.
 “Beautifully wild.”

 Speaking of wild, our final stop was a hike through the Hodge Family Wildlife Preserve: 25 acres of wild beauty connecting to the Block Island National Wildlife Refuge.
 The Hodge Property is so gorgeous that every other picture in this article is from there.
 I couldn’t stop cooing and photographing!
 Dizzy from the pretty, we headed back down to the ferry and began the journey home to Boston, wishing we could have stayed longer.
 Have you been to Block Island?
 If so, do share your experiences!

 Where to stay on Block Island, and why:

 Though a day trip to the island is possible, I HIGHLY recommend staying at least one night (if not way more) to avoid the longing we felt after such a quick visit.
-To help your accommodation search, here are easy links to the top hotels on Block Island, Block Island house rentals on VRBO, and vacation rentals on HomeAway.
+To help your accommodation search, here are easy affiliate links to the top hotels on Block Island, Block Island house rentals on Vrbo.
 Happy travels!